“There are so many new people…!”

 This is a common phrase we’re hearing from pastors across the country these days.
 They look out on the weekend and see many new faces staring back at them—and that’s great news!
 It tells us that people are still looking to the Church for answers to their life challenges.

 The question is, when they show up at your church, are you ready for them?

-That’s not to say that your actual service experience isn’t an important factor.
-In fact, many churches we visit make a lot of key mistakes in their services that are keeping new people from coming—and from staying.
-So ask yourself, from the time they clear the doors of the auditorium and find a seat, is your church ready for new people?
+Many churches we visit make a lot of key mistakes in their services that are keeping new people from coming—and from staying.
+So ask yourself: From the time they clear the doors of the auditorium and find a seat, is your church ready for new people?
 Like, really ready?